moncla-lab/treesort-pipeline/README.md

 This pipeline provides a snakemake framework to run [TreeSort](https://github.com/flu-crew/TreeSort/tree/main) in replicate to traverse over uncertainties in tree topology and produce reassortment confidence values for each node & leaf.
 Before running this pipeline, you must first run
 TreeSort once to generate the binarized backbone tree annotated with reassortment events (see **Prerequisites 2**).
-This backbone tree remains fixed across all replicates and is used as the input for each replicate run.
+This backbone tree remains fixed and is used as the input for each replicate run.

 While this backbone tree input does not change, new divergence trees are generated for the challenge segments for each replicate run.
 The ```--no-collapse``` flag is used during ```rule treesort``` to ensure that all annotated TreeSort tree outputs retain the same topology as the backbone.